Nausea-Friendly Meals for Ozempic | Gentle Foods That Actually Stay Down

 - Optional: small drizzle of honey

 Knowing what to eat matters.
 Knowing what to avoid might matter more.
-These are the most common nausea triggers reported across GLP-1 communities:
+These are the most common triggers for GI discomfort reported across GLP-1 communities:

-- Fried or greasy food — the #1 trigger.
+- Fried or greasy foods — the #1 trigger.
 Your slowed digestion can't handle heavy fat loads right now.

-- Large portions — your stomach capacity is genuinely smaller on semaglutide.
+- Large portions — your gut capacity is genuinely smaller on semaglutide.
 Forcing a full plate will backfire.

-- Spicy food — irritates an already sensitive stomach lining.
+- Spicy foods — irritates an already sensitive digestive system.

-- Very sweet food — sugar on an empty or sensitive stomach spikes blood sugar and can worsen queasiness.
+- Very sweet foods — sugar on an empty or sensitive gut spikes blood sugar and can worsen queasiness.

-- Strong-smelling food — aroma triggers nausea before you even eat.
-Cook with windows open or eat cold foods.
+- Strong-smelling foods — aroma triggers nausea before you even eat.
+Cook with windows open or eat cold meals.

 - Eating too fast — this one catches people off guard.
-Slowing down gives your stomach time to signal fullness before you overload it.
+Slowing down gives your gut time to signal fullness before you overload it.

 - Lying down right after eating — gravity is your friend.
 Stay upright for 30+ minutes after meals.

-- Carbonated drinks — the gas adds to bloating, which adds to nausea.
-Flat water, ginger tea, or diluted juice are better.
+- Carbonated drinks — the gas adds to bloating, which adds to queasiness.
+Still fluids, ginger tea, or diluted juice are better.

 One pattern that isn't obvious: alcohol tolerance changes dramatically on Ozempic.
-Even small amounts that wouldn't have affected you before can trigger severe nausea now.
+Even small amounts that wouldn't have affected you before can trigger severe GI discomfort now.
 Many users report that 1-2 drinks feels like 4-5.
-Be cautious, especially in the first few months.
+Be cautious, especially in the first few months of treatment.

 When to Talk to Your Doctor

-Some nausea is expected.
-But there's a line between "adjustment side effect" and "something that needs medical attention."
+Some nausea during Ozempic treatment is expected.
+But there's a line between "adjustment side effect" and "something that needs medical advice."
 Contact your prescriber if:

-- You can't keep any food or liquids down for more than 24 hours
+- You can't keep any foods or liquids down for more than 24 hours

-- Nausea doesn't improve at all after 8+ weeks at the same dose
+- GI discomfort doesn't improve at all after 8+ weeks at the same dose

 - You're losing weight faster than 1-2 lbs per week consistently

-- You have severe stomach pain (not just discomfort — actual pain)
+- You have severe abdominal pain (not just discomfort — actual pain)

 - You notice signs of dehydration: dark urine, dizziness, rapid heartbeat